cujojs/when/README.md

-A lightweight CommonJS Promises/A compliant and `when()` implementation.
+A lightweight CommonJS Promises/A and `when()` implementation.
 It also provides several other useful Promise-related concepts, such as joining and chaining.

 when()
 ------